-Remember that some women labour and deliver rapidly and there may not be time to commence the intravenous insulin infusion - it is more important for these women to receive appropriate labour care.
+Remember that some service users labour and deliver rapidly and there may not be time to commence the intravenous insulin infusion - it is more important for these service users to receive appropriate labour care.
 Neonatal and maternal blood glucose can be monitored postnatally as usual.

-3.4.4 Elective Caesarean Section (See Appendix 2)
+3.4.4 Elective Caesarean Section - See Appendix 2